G-eebs/EventBall/README.md

 ```bash
 netlify dev
 ```
 This configuration will use the existing Firebase project's authorisation and users so the test account details will work.
-If you want to use a new [Firebase project](https://console.firebase.google.com/), change the firebaseConfig in the `src/environments` files to the one from your new project.
+If you want to use a new [Firebase project](https://console.firebase.google.com/), change the firebaseConfig in the `src/environments` files to the one from your Firebase project.
 These configuration objects are safe to put on the frontend as the apiKey and other data are only used to identify the project, not for authorisation.
 ### Android
 If you wish to run the Android project locally, first install [Android Studio](https://developer.android.com/studio).
 Then compile the project: